 Fixed price process

-The department is progressing a fixed price sale process in the Whitsunday Water Resource Plan area.
+We are progressing a fixed price sale process in the Whitsunday Water Resource Plan area.
 Only those who applied in the 2014 tender process were eligible to apply.
-The Terms of Sale were provided to eligible candidates, and applications closed on 26 February 2016.
+The terms of sale were provided to eligible candidates, and applications closed on 26 February 2016.